Amazon RDS Blue/Green Deployments

 Amazon DynamoDB

-• Amazon DynamoDB handles the data as below :-
+• Amazon DynamoDB handles data as follows:

 • DynamoDB stores structured data in tables, indexed by primary key, and allows low-latency read and write access to items.